zamm-dev/dev-notes/zamm-notes/infobox.md

 - hiding the scrollbars during the reveal
 - recalculating fade timing when chat messages are long enough to require scrolling

 We leave this for the future, and just edit `src-svelte/src/routes/chat/Chat.stories.ts` in the meantime to take out the args from the `FullPage` story.
+Scrollbar hiding is done in [`credits.md`](/zamm-notes/credits.md), but does not work in Safari.

 ### Minimum reproducible example